taw00/howto/howto-install-wordpress-on-fedora.md

 * <https://wordpress.org/support/article/how-to-install-wordpress/#finishing-installation>
 * <https://wordpress.org/support/article/first-steps-with-wordpress/>

-## Build out complete?
+## Is your build-out complete?
 Time to make it a "production" website

 Once you feel you are at a good place with your test site, you need remove "test" from your domain and you need to enable TLS (the new acronym for SSL).

 ### Switch from "test site" to "production site"...